kannanjayachandran/Full-Stack-Data-Science/Style_Guide.md

 # Style Guide

-These are some general styling guidelines specific to this project.
-The purpose of such a style guide is to ensure quality of the content and uniformity.
+As the project grew, I realized two things large changes are extremely difficult to implement and lack of uniformity (some structure) in the content.
+This style guide attempts to address the both of these issues.

 ## Coding